denten-books/plain-text/proposal.md

 ---
-title: "Plain Text: The Poetics of Human-computer Interaction
+title: "Plain Text: The Poetics of Human-computer Interaction (Book Proposal)
 author: Dennis Tenen

 ---

-# Introduction + Book Proposal

-Detailed statement outlining the manuscript's arguments, themes, and significance to the field

 Annotated table of contents that clearly develops the content and structure of each chapter